csardas/VarSelect/docs/index.md

 ## Known issue
 * To make VCF files be merged smoothly, decomposed multiple alt-allele variants with same position or wrong number of format value are excluded from analysis.

-# Family analysis
-The family analysis workflow includes three steps: 1) analyzing the core family members including father, mother and sick child either male or female, the parents could be both healthy or either one is sick; 2) excluding the variants appeared in the other healthy members in the pedigree; 3) keeping the variants appeared in the other sick members in the pedigree.
-The inheritance models include: autosomal recessive (AR), compound heterozygosity (CH), de novo recessive (DNR), two-hits recessive (THR), and X chromosome-linked recessive (XLR).
-In humans, the pseudoautosomal region (PAR) on the X chromosome is diploid while the rest of the nucleotide sequence is haploid in male.
-Variants found on the X chromosome that fall in the CH, DNR, and THR models are reported on each of the category, and excluded from the XLR model.

-## Autosomal recessive inheritance
-In the AR model, both the pathogenic alleles came from each of the parents while the genotype of both of the parents are heterogeneous and includes exactly one pathogenic allele.
-When one of the parents is also sick, the sick parent shall carry homozygous variants, while the other parent shall be heterozygous and carries only one pathogenic variant.

-## Compound heterozygosity inheritance
-For discovering the pathogenic alleles of compound heterozygosity (CH), two candidate alleles shall locate in the same gene but on different positions yet chromosomes from each of the patients.
-The genotypes of the CH variants in both parents have to be heterozygous and includes exactly one pathogenic allele.
-If one of the parents is sick, the candidate gene shall be also compound heterozygous as the sick child.
-For the genes on the X chromosome, only the PAR region are scanned to the sick boys.
-Because of healthy father, only the PAR region are scanned for sick girls.

-## De novo recessive mutation
-In the de novo recessive (DNS) model, the variants of the sick child shall be homozygous and have to be different to that of the parents.
-For that on the X chromosome, the variants on the non-PAR region in the male and female patients shall be hemizygous and homozygous, respectively, while the variants on the PAR shall be homozygous for both the male and female patients.
-When one of the parents is sick, the homozygous variant in the sick child shall be different to that in the sick parent.

-## Two-hit recessive mutation
-In the two-hit model, the sick child inherits one pathogenic allele from one of the parents while the other allele is somatically acquired.
-When healthy, both parents are homozygous wild-type or heterozygous carriers.
-For the variants on the X chromosome, the entire chromosome is scanned for sick girls, and is only the PAR region for sick boys.
-When one of the parents is sick, he/she shall carry two homozygous pathogenic alleles, while the other is either homozygous wild-type or not carrying the pathogenic allele.

-## X-linked recessive inheritance
-For detecting X-linked recessive (XLR) inheritance, the variants on the non-PAR region in the male and female patients are hemizygous and homozygous, respectively.
-The variants on the PAR shall be homozygous for both the male and female patients.
-Typically, the sick boy shall inherit the pathogenic allele on the non-PAR region from his healthy or sick mother who carries heterozygous or homozygous variants, respectively.
-When the father is healthy, the girl received healthy hemizygous sequences on the non-PAR region from her father.
-Her disease is likely not related to the variants on non-PAR region, and the non-PAR region is therefore skipped unless the father is also sick.
-Depending on which parent is sick, either one or two pathogenic alleles shall be seen on the non-PAR region of the father or mother, respectively, while are always two pathogenic alleles on the PAR region.

-# Paired case/control analysis
-In the case/control workflow, the variants of the matched samples are classified as either ‘loss of heterozygosity (LOH)’ or ‘de novo mutations’.
-All the different variants in the vcf files of both the cases and control, regardless single nucleotide, multi-nucleotide replacement, or small INDEL, are compared for LOH otherwise de novo mutations.
-VarSelect supports the comparison between one or more than one cases versus exactly one control sample.
-Comparison of using other sample as a control can be performed by setting up new secondary analysis.

-## Loss of heterozygosity (LOH) events
-Variants that are heterozygous in the vcf file of control sample lose it heterozygosity while are homozygous for one of the two heterozygous alleles is so called LOH.
-When multiple cases are analyzed, each case is individually compared against the same control sample and annotated on the “is_LOH” tag.

-## De novo mutation
-De novo mutation can occur on the alleles of heterozygosity and homozygosity, as long as the alternative nucleotide in the case isn’t present in the control sample.
-When multiple cases are analyzed, each case is individually compared against the same control sample and annotated on the “is_de novo” tag.